 Whether it’s a smart choice is a different matter — especially given all the other luxury travel rewards cards competing with it.
 But if you’ve got your eye on the Mastercard® Black Card™, you could still end up with some great travel benefits.
 Let’s take a look.

 Given the different redemption rates, we recommend redeeming your points for airfare to get the maximum value.
 The difference can be significant: 50,000 points add up to $1,000 in airfare but only $750 in cash back.

-Mastercard® Black Card™ members receive an annual airline credit of up to $100 toward qualified purchases including lounge access and baggage fees.
+Mastercard® Black Card™ members receive an annual airline credit of up to $100 toward qualified purchases, including lounge access and baggage fees.

 Members also receive a $100 statement credit to cover the cost of the Global Entry application fee.
 Global Entry can be a great relief for frequent travelers, as it allows expedited arrival into the United States from international destinations.
-It also includes enrollment in TSA Pre✓® for speedier security screening at domestic airports.
+It also includes enrollment in TSA PreCheck for speedier security screening at domestic airports.

-Other luxury perks include access to VIP airport lounges with Priority Pass Select, room upgrades at participating hotels, a luxury gift program and access to a members-only luxury magazine.Read our review of the Mastercard® Gold Card™
+Other luxury perks include access to VIP airport lounges with Priority Pass Select, room upgrades at participating hotels, a luxury gift program and access to a members-only luxury magazine.

 If you aren’t frightened by the annual fee, then you probably won’t be fazed by anything else this card throws at you.
 With that said, you’ll want to ask yourself whether the benefits you expect to receive are really worth that high annual fee.
 Here are a few things to consider.